 I could see his shivering little body, as he was running to his mother who sat nearby.

 I told you this story, because I think that this little boy is destined to succeed in life.
 He did not let anyone bully him; he did not show any fear though he was very afraid, and did not beg the other kid to lower him down.
-He was so young, yet smart enough to choose to be afraid, yet not give in to fear.
+He was young, yet smart enough not to give in to fear.

-The little boy’s behavior teaches a lesson about fear and how to handle it.
+The little boy’s behavior teaches us a lesson about fear and how to handle it.

 What Is Fear?